gitrsi/cyberops.zone/learning/Computer Vision and Image Processing/README.md

 > :bulb: Notes on "Computer Vision and Image Processing"

-# Introduction to Computer Vision
+# Introduction to Computer Vision and Image Processing
 It is providing computers the ability to see and understand images.

 Why